rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 other non-number input.
 This is suboptimal, to say the least.
 We want the game to automatically stop when the correct number is guessed.

+#### Quitting When you Win

+Let’s program the game to quit when you win by adding a `break` in that case:

 Filename: src/main.rs

 ```rust,ignore